 In addition to its traveling and special exhibits which change every month, the Museum has a permanent collection of over 1,500 art and ethnographic objects.
 Over 600 are paintings, drawings, prints and photographs primarily by 20th century California artists.
 Due to limited gallery space, only a small selection from the permanent collection are displayed periodically.

-The museum is open Thursday through Sunday and is closed on holidays.
-Admission is (as of February 2013) $3 for adults. $2 for seniors/students, $1 for kids 6+ and free for kids under 6.
+The museum is open Thursday through Saturday from 10am to 5pm, Sunday from 1-5pm and is closed on holidays.
+Admission is (as of January 2014) $4 for adults. $2 for seniors/students, $1 for kids 6+ and free for kids under 6.
 For more information, visit www.carnegieam.org or call 805.385.8157.
 The museum is located at 424 South C Street, Oxnard.